 United Way works to end America’s education crisis

-In 2008, United Way launched a 10-year initiative to cut the number of high school dropouts in half by 2018.
+The United Way launched an initiative to cut the number of high school dropouts in half.
 It’s an ambitious goal, but by utilizing our core strengths — a national network, committed partners and public engagement capacity — we can achieve it.

 How You Can Help